vorcigernix/engineeringroles/developers/level3.md

 * Demonstrated ability to anticipate how contributions can affect larger architecture, developing risk mitigation and contingency plans
 * A high level of understanding about where their work fits in and how to be useful and successful on their team
 * A high level of craftsmanship about their work, the end experience of the user, and impact on overall product
-* Demonstrated excellent communication skills with technical and non-technical teammates and shows a high level of emotional and professional maturity.
+* Demonstrated an open minded attitude to solutions presented by product and design and help to iterate and improve those solutions
-* Proposes solutions when articulating problems
+*

 ### Is expected to